 – Melissa Gissara, RMIT Alumni

-If you’re not sure if you meet the criteria above, please send an enquiry to the ELS team for a confidential discussion.
+You are welcome to contact ELS if you are unsure if you meet the criteria above, please send an enquiry to the ELS team for a confidential discussion.

 The ELS team cannot provide you with:

-Note: If you are a student studying at SIM (Singapore Institute of Management), please also Download the SIM Student Background Information Form (Word doc), fill it out and email your application to the address provided on this form.
+Note: If you are a student studying at SIM (Singapore Institute of Management), please also Download the SIM Student Background Information Form (Word doc), fill it out and email your application to the address provided on the form.

 If your Equitable Learning Plan expires or you move programs, you can renew or update it by sending an enquiry to ELS via Student Connect portal for direction on the appropriate course of action.
 ELS will advise you whether you’ll require a follow up appointment.
 Equitable Learning Plan expiry dates are established for the following reasons: